Sponsored by Tourism Queensland

 “Just across the road from Urangun pier is a fish and chip shop, small, and looks a bit dodgy even (no offense to owners), but it has THE BEST fish I’ve ever tasted.
 Only been twice with six years between visits and the quality was the same, melt in your mouth!”

 Breakfast at Enzo’s on the Beach

 Enzos on the Beach is a local’s favourite cafe.

 Step off the Esplanade and into the relaxed atmosphere of Enzos with uninterrupted ocean views of Hervey Bay and Fraser Island.
 The style is beachy, you’re right on Scarness Beach and set in a cute little cottage with a charming patio overlooking the sands.

 We loved the beanbags under the umbrellas and our kids enjoyed the playground next door that entertained them whilst we zoned out – winning again!

 We came to Eat at Dan and Stephs for some good coffee.
 We didn’t get to eat here though as we arrived after the kitchen closed at 3pm.

 It’s popular, with Dan and Steph being the local celebs as previous winners of My Kitchen Rules in 2013, and you can expect to find some contemporary dishes.
 They work onsite, serving and cooking for their customers.

-Our Hervey Bay accommodation was a lovely self-contained apartment, The Bay Apartments, which is right on the Esplanade with water views and if you don’t feel like cooking, your an easy walk to several restaurants and takeaway food outlets along the strip.
+Our Hervey Bay accommodation was a lovely self-contained apartment, The Bay Apartments, which is right on the Esplanade with water views, and if you don’t feel like cooking, you’re an easy walk to several restaurants and takeaway food outlets along the strip.

 If you’re going to visit Hervey Bay, why not time it to coincide with the migrating whales.
 It’s one of Queensland’s best natural holiday destinations and we had a whale of a time (sorry couldn’t resist!)